Porter leads Cavs to comeback win over Heat, 125-119 in OT

 Porter’s dunk after a pass from Kevin Love gave Cleveland a 119-118 lead with 1:20 to play.
 Fellow rookie Darius Garland’s runner in the lane put the Cavaliers ahead 121-118 with 40 seconds remaining.

-Jae Crowder missed a 3-pointer from the corner before Love scored after an offensive rebound with six seconds left and Porter hit two free throws to seal it.
+Jae Crowder missed a 3-pointer from the corner before Love scored after an offensive rebound with six seconds left and Porter hit two free throws to seal the win.

-Miami scored one point over the final 1:44, a technical free throw by Kendrick Nunn with 1.4 seconds to play.
+Cleveland trailed 84-62 midway through the third quarter before starting its stunning comeback, which came with Andre Drummond and Collin Sexton on the bench.

 The Cavaliers played their first home game since J.B.
 Bickerstaff replaced John Beilein as head coach.
 Beilein resigned during the All-Star break.

-Porter hit consecutive 3s to give the Cavs their first lead, 107-104, with four minutes left in regulation.
+Porter hit consecutive 3-pointers to give Cleveland its first lead, 107-104, with four minutes left in regulation.

+Dragic was given a technical foul when it appeared he bumped into Nance while play was stopped in the fourth.
+Love made the foul shot.

 Nunn’s rebound basket tied the game with six seconds remaining.
 Porter missed a fadeaway jumper, and a rebound dunk by Nance came after time expired.